jolbol1/f1-calc/README.md

 ### Lessons Learnt

-This project was made for me to learn TypeScript and apply it.
-At the same time I have added git hooks, linting and followed a conventional-commit convention.
+This project was originally pure HTML and typescript with webpack.
+I made it to learn the basics of TypeScript.
+Since then I have rewritten the interactivity with SvelteKit to get a basic understanding of what that ha to offer.

-I decided to keep it pure HTML and webpack as the app is small and I liked the idea of going back to simple HTML and Tailwind.
+The original Webpack branch can be found at 'html-ts-only'

 <!-- GETTING STARTED -->